equinor/flownet/docs/egg_model_example.rst

 =================================

 1. All vertical wells in the egg model has the same depth.
 This creates degenerates 3D triangles in the triangulation algorithim used to generate the flow network.
-This can be solved by changing the depth of he wells in COMPAT section of the egg model simulaiton fila: `Egg_Model_ECL.DATA`.
+This can be solved by changing the depth of the wells in COMPAT section of the egg model simulation file: `Egg_Model_ECL.DATA`.

 ::